Chalks/chalks.github.io/README.md

-# My Personal Website
+# jdw.me

-This is built with Vue, Nuxt, Tailwind, and Formcake.
-It's hosted on Netlify and you can view the site at [jdw.me](https://jdw.me).
+This site is built with Vue, Nuxt, Tailwind, and Formcake.
+It's hosted on Netlify and you can visit it at [jdw.me](https://jdw.me).